drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 2.6 Data Analysis

-Every participant joined trials under 24 experimental conditions (3 barrier heights×2 barrier types×2 barrier colors ×2 illumination conditions) and was tested twice under the same experimental condition.
+Every participant walked under 24 experimental conditions (3 barrier heights×2 barrier types×2 barrier colors ×2 illumination
+conditions) and was tested twice under the same experimental condition.
 There were, therefore, a total of 576 trials.
-Means and standard deviation of all the variables were calculated.
-The Kruskal-Wallis test and Wilcoxon rank sum test were performed for all the SRRT and GDR data to examine the significance of the variables comprised the experimental condition.
-Analysis of variance (ANOVA) and Duncan's multiple rang test were performed MFC and step length data.
-The SAS^®^ 9.0 (SAS Institute Inc., Cary, NC) software was used for statistical analyses.
+Means and standard deviations of all the variables were calculated.
+The Kruskal-Wallis test and Wilcoxon rank sum test were performed on all the SRRT and GDR data to examine the significance of the variables comprising the experimental conditions.
+Analysis of variance (ANOVA) and Duncan's multiple range test were performed on MFC and step length data.
+The SAS^®^ 9.0 (SAS Institute Inc., Cary, NC) software package was used for statistical analysis.
 A significance level of α=0.05 was adopted.

 3\.
 Results